Ciao, welcome back to my blog!

 Black viscose top (this one was my mum's from the 90s!) white denim shorts, bone Gaudi bag and white intrecciato leather sandals from a local leather shop.

 One of my most worn outfits of the holiday: practical yet stylish.

-Navy linen blouse and beige cotton straight leg trousers and white leather sandals.
-Relaxed look for a country side walk.
+Navy linen blouse and beige cotton straight-leg trousers and white leather sandals.
+Relaxed look for a countryside walk in the fields.

 Fun fact: I can't possibly wear sneakers when it is summer in Italy as it is too hot and my feet are constantly swollen so I need open shoes at all times.